Aug 18, 2026

 FAQ

-Does Ceylon tea have more side effects than other teas?
+Does Ceylon tea have more caffeine than coffee?

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.